BERTOLT BRECHT and EPIC

 of contradictions.
 It is a theater supremely fitted for parody, caricature,

-is why Brecht's plays conspicuously lack positive heroes, why the good
+why Brecht's plays conspicuously lack positive heroes, why the good characters

-characters are invariably crushed and defeated.
-If Brecht believed
+are invariably crushed and defeated.
+If Brecht believed that the epic theater

-the epic theater was the truly Marxist theater, the authorities of the
+was the truly Marxist theater, the authorities of the Communist world certainly

-Communist world certainly did not.
-They preferred the Stanislavsky
+did not.
+They preferred the Stanislavsky method of identification

 JOHN WILLETT.
 BRECHT